 This website is for historical information only.
 No products are for sale and this site is not associated with the company now using the Bozak name and producing Bozak brand electronic products.

-Thank you to all who have visited the buzzybeck.com Bozak historical web site with such an overwhelming interest in Bozak mixers.
+Thank you to all who have visited the buzzybeck.com, a historical web site for those with an overwhelming interest in Bozak mixers.
 I will continue answering and helping as many owners of the original Bozak as I can.
 Most know I spent 50 plus years in the background and the last 15 years teaching several people the ins and outs of the original products.

-If you found this web site you most likely searched my name and found its association with the original United States of America BOZAK company from Connecticut that ended in 1989.
+If you found this web site you most likely searched my name and found that I worked on the original BOZAK mixers from the 1970's thru the 1980's until the Connecticut company closed it's doors in 1989.
 Rather than have paragraphs about my personal history in television, radio, commercial voice overs, engineering, technical design, club sound installations, FCC, etcetera until my 2001 retirement; instead this web site is dedicated to the owners and operators of the original BOZAK mixers designed and built in the United States of America.

 Early in 2001 myself along with others once again generated interest in the rotary mixer only to find individuals and company's trying to clone or copy the original mixer and its sound reproduction ability.
 Other than adding extra inputs, outputs, equalizers, etcetera to their mixers, in my opinion few have come close to the original BOZAK DL series mixers source reproduction ability.
 Large web sites have popped up all over the Internet with individuals patting themselves on the back for their life long accomplishments and taking credit for what the original BOZAK company created when most were not involved in any of the design or actual products that came to the market place.